TR-2013-11 OPPOSING STATE INCOME TAX INCREASE I :_ ��

 Throughout her career.Murray has been a driving force behind children's issues and health care reform efforts,and helped pass

-landmark legislation including Children's Mental Health and the Health Care Reform Act of 2006.Murray also c"uthored and passed
+landmark legislation including Children's Mental Health and the Health Care Reform Act of 2006.Murray also co-authored and passed

-legislation in 2009 to restructure our transportation system:oversaw comprehensive reforms to ojur state pension system and our ethics,
+legislation in 2009 to restructure our transportation system:oversaw comprehensive reforms to our state pension system and our ethics,

-state agencies.reduce operating posts and create new opportunities for investment and growth
+state agencies,reduce operating costs and create new opportunities for investment and growth

 In 2011,Murray continued to lead the Senate's reform agenda.overseeing legislation to reorganize the Trial Court and Probation